-Fiddler's Creek Sugar Maple in fall Photo courtesy of Lake County Nursery
+Sugar Maple in fall Photo courtesy of NetPS Plant Finder

 2550 E. Dempster St. Des Plaines, IL 847-824-7411 1819 N. Wilke Road Arlington Heights, IL 847-255-5800 496 Old Skokie Hwy.
 Park City, IL 847-249-7670 30560 N. Russell Rd.
-Volo, IL 815-363-4420 www.lurvey.com Planting & Growing Fiddler's Creek Sugar Maple will grow to be about 50 feet tall at maturity, with a spread of 25 feet.
+Volo, IL 815-363-4420 www.lurvey.com Planting & Growing Sugar Maple will grow to be about 60 feet tall at maturity, with a spread of 50 feet.
 It has a high canopy of foliage that sits well above the ground, and should not be planted underneath power lines.
 As it matures, the lower branches of this tree can be strategically removed to create a high enough canopy to support unobstructed human traffic underneath.
 It grows at a slow rate, and under ideal conditions can be expected to live to a ripe old age of 100 years or more; think of this as a heritage tree for future generations!
 This tree should only be grown in full sunlight.
 It prefers to grow in average to moist conditions, and shouldn't be allowed to dry out.
 It is not particular as to soil pH, but grows best in rich soils.
 It is somewhat tolerant of urban pollution.
-This is a selection of a native North American species.
+This species is native to parts of North America.